Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 image-5726448

-Los Angeles County Sheriff Robert Luna speaks during a press conference to announce new efforts to curb recent retail thefts, at City Hall in Los Angeles on Aug.
+Los Angeles County Sheriff Robert Luna speaks during a news conference to announce new efforts to curb recent retail thefts, at City Hall in Los Angeles on Aug.
 17, 2023.
 Frederic J. Brown/AFP via Getty Images

 The city changed its ordinances to increase fines for spectating from $1,000 to $2,000, which officials hope to use to offset the costs of response and repairs.

-“That may be something that will work, because a $2,000 fine can be rather damaging when it comes to having your car towed and trying to get it out, plus having to pay that fine,” Mayor Sharif said.
+“That may be something that will work, because a $2,000 fine can be rather damaging when it comes to having your car towed and trying to get it out, plus having to pay that fine,” Sharif said.

-But throughout L.A.
-County, there is often distance between enforcement and prosecution.
+But throughout LA County, there is often distance between enforcement and prosecution.

-In the June report, the LAPD offered an exhaustive review of current laws—and concluded they are woefully inadequate.
+In the June report, the LAPD offered an exhaustive review of current laws—and concluded that they are woefully inadequate.

-“Right now if they’re arrested and given a ticket, they have to take a class with me,” Trujillo Puckett said.
+“Right now, if they’re arrested and given a ticket, they have to take a class with me,” Trujillo Puckett said.

-Law enforcement agencies rely on California Vehicle Code to enforce street takeovers, including prohibitions of speed, or “aiding and abetting” a street race, or reckless driving.
+Law enforcement agencies rely on the California Vehicle Code to enforce street takeovers, including prohibitions of speed, or “aiding and abetting” a street race, or reckless driving.
 These can be charged as a misdemeanor or infraction and don’t trigger restriction or suspension of a driver’s license.
 A defendant charged with a misdemeanor could face a maximum of 90 days in jail, but such is rarely if ever imposed.

 “The goal of this new policy is to reimagine public safety and best serve the interests of justice and community well-being,” Gascón wrote in the 2020 memo, stating prosecution of low-level offenses will now be governed by this “data-driven” reform policy.